Hit and Run Accidents in Washington, DC

 Injured in a DC Hit and Run Accident?

 With two partners ranked among the top 1% of trial lawyers in the United States, our award-winning team has achieved record-setting recoveries, including $15 million, $14 million, $10.6 million, and $10 million for victims of serious collisions.
-We front all case costs, retain expert witnesses, and fight until justice is secured.
-Backed by over 100 5 star Google reviews, our clients trust us to deliver results when it matters most.
+We front all case costs, retain expert witnesses, and work to secure justice.
+Backed by over 100 5-star Google reviews, our clients trust us to deliver results when it matters most.

 Contact us today to schedule a free consultation.